iefengyan/WPFormer/README.md

 **3. Eval.**

-The evaluation code sourced from [PySODMetrics](https://github.com/lartpang/PySODMetrics).
+The metric evaluation code "sod_metrics.py" is sourced from [PySODMetrics](https://github.com/lartpang/PySODMetrics).
 By default, you can download prediction maps and unzip it into the main folder, and modify the dataset path and prediction maps path in "eval.py".

 ```
 run eval.py